Slob Historic District

+History

 It was a large sugar plantation, started in the mid-1700s and owned by the Bodkin family until 1784.
 The estate included a factory building, a water mill tower, a great house built around 1750, and a slave village.
 Slaves were emancipated in 1848, and the estate declined and was largely used for grazing sheep and cattle.
 In 1878, workers rioted over low wages and the plantation was burned.

+Slob in the second half of the 19th century.

 It has also been known as Estate Slob, as Body Slob, and as Slob.

-The Slob Historic District includes the Great House and five slave cottages from the late 1700s and two from the early 1800s in the slave village.
 The slave village was the birthplace of Cyril King, the island of St. Croix's first native-born governor.
 The district also includes the stables and an 1840s factory building.

+Today

+The Slob Historic District includes the Great House and five slave cottages from the late 1700s and two from the early 1800s in the slave village.

 It is located north of Centerline Rd., about 6 mi west of Christiansted, on the east side of a cemetery.